luciangreen/Music-Composer/README.md

 # Music Composer

 Music Composer can help automate writing pop songs in three modes.
-It outputs lyrics, asc2mid text file and MIDI music files.
-Please don't close the window after running, to save the lyrics if randomly generated.
+It outputs the lyrics text file, the asc2mid text file and a MIDI music file.

-1. In Mind Reading Mode (currently untested and switched off), because it can be done using option 2.
+1. Mind Reading Mode (currently untested and switched off because it can be done using option 2).

-2. By manually entering the creative choices.
+2. Manually entering the creative choices.

-3. Randomly generating form, lyrics, melody, harmony, parts that melody plays in, parts that harmony plays in and vocal stub instrument.
+3. Randomly generating form, lyrics, melody, harmony, parts that the melody plays in, parts that the harmony plays in and the vocal stub instrument.

 # Getting Started